JorgeMonPe/MontesPerez_et_al_2025_Code/README.md

-# MontesPerez_et_al_2025_Code
 # Reproduce this analysis

-This repository contains the code to reproduce the results of the article: **[Article Title]**.
+This repository contains the code to reproduce the results of the article: **Impact of Naturalization on Greenhouse Gas Dynamics in Artificial Urban Ponds - Montes-Pérez et al., 2025** ADD DOI.

+**During the revision process:**<br>
+Reviewers can download the dataset using the provided link and credentials.
+Once downloaded, the files should be placed in the folder named `rawdata` for the R Markdown document to run properly.

+**After acceptance:**<br>
-The R Markdown file automatically downloads the data from the  [Environmental Data Initiative (EDI) repository](https://edirepository.org/), but you can also download them manually from here: [LINK].
+The code will be published on Zenodo, and the R Markdown file will automatically download the data from the [Environmental Data Initiative (EDI) repository](https://edirepository.org/)

 ## Requirements